MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 # Get started with Docker remote containers on WSL 2

-This step-by-step guide will help you get started developing with remote containers by setting up Docker on WSL 2 (Windows Subsystem for Linux, version 2).
-By installing Docker Desktop running on WSL 2, you can share your Docker context across Windows and Linux on the same machine.
+This step-by-step guide will help you get started developing with remote containers by setting up Docker Desktop for Windows with WSL 2 (Windows Subsystem for Linux, version 2).
+Docker Desktop for Windows is available for free and provides a development environment for building, shipping, and running dockerized apps.
+By enabling the WSL 2 based engine, you can run both Linux and Windows containers in Docker Desktop on the same machine.

 ## Overview of Docker containers